Stochastic Precipitation Generation for the Chesapeake Bay Watershed using Hidden Markov Models with Variational Bayes Parameter Estimation: Introduction

-Like most meteorological data, precipitation is distributed in the form of a multivariate time series whose univariate components each correspond to a location.
-However, modeling it directly using time series methodology would require the estimation of a large number of parameters and high-dimensional autocovariance matrices.
-Daily precipitation data is distributed as a semi-continuous mixture with a point mass at 0 for no rainfall and one or more Gamma or exponential distributions for positive rainfall \citep{HughesGuttorp1994,Wilks1998,RobertsonKirshnerSmyth2004,MhannaBauwens2012}, introducing an additional layer of complexity.
+Like most meteorological data, precipitation is modeled as a multivariate time series whose univariate components each correspond to a location.
+However, modeling it directly using time series methodology usually requires the estimation of a large number of parameters and high-dimensional autocovariance matrices.
+Daily precipitation data is often modeled as a mixture of a point mass at 0 for no rainfall and one or more Gamma or exponential distributions for positive rainfall \citep{HughesGuttorp1994,Wilks1998,RobertsonKirshnerSmyth2004,MhannaBauwens2012}, introducing an additional layer of complexity.
 The statistical analysis of such datasets at scale calls for parameter estimation approaches that are computationally efficient while being able to represent the dynamics of the underlying processes to a satisfactory degree.
 Hidden Markov models (HMMs), initially introduced and studied since the late 1960s \citep{Rabiner1989ATO,Cappeetal2005}, are an attractive class of models that have seen widespread use for constructing SPGs.
-HMMs assume that the observed data, known as the emission process, are generated by a finite-valued latent variable.
-The latent variable is assumed to follow a first order Markov process and is referred to as the state process.
+A hidden Markov model (HMM) is a pair of stochastic processes $\{S_t, Y_t\}_{t \geq 1}$ where $\{S_t\}$ is a Markov chain, and conditional on it, $\{Y_t\}$ is a sequence of independent random variables such that the distribution of $Y_t$ depends only on $S_t$. $\{S_t\}$ usually takes values in a finite set; $t$ is often, although not necessarily, an integer index.
+However, $\{S_t\}$ is unobservable, and instead we observe only $\{Y_t\}_{t \geq 0}$. $\{Y_t\}$ can be univariate or multivariate, and can follow a discrete, continuous, or mixture distribution. $\{S_t\}$ is known as the state process, while $\{Y_t\}$ is called the emission or observation process.
 The Markov property of the state process serves to capture the temporal dependency in the data, and the emission process at each time point describes the spatial patterns in the data.
 Much of the groundwork for using HMMs for daily precipitation was laid in \citet{HughesGuttorp1994}, with \citet{bellone2000} proposing different emission distributions for precipitation amounts and precipitation occurrence models.
-This was extended to non-homogeneous hidden Markov models in \citep{RobertsonKirshnerSmyth2004, RobertsonEtAl2006, KirshnerThesis}, where the transition probabilities of the HMM's Markov process change over time.
+This was extended to non-homogeneous hidden Markov models by \citep{RobertsonKirshnerSmyth2004, RobertsonEtAl2006, KirshnerThesis}, where the transition probabilities of the HMM's Markov process change over time.